 As I made my way through the room, talking and teaching, I came to a table where there was a gentleman who wasn’t engaged - with me or his table-mates.
-I noticed that he had been staring at his phone almost the entire time so far.
+I noticed that he had been staring at his phone practically the entire time so far.
 So, as I was involving the rest of the room in a conversation about non-verbal communication and what those cues might look like, I walked over to him and put my hand on his shoulder.
 He looked up at me, gestured vaguely at the phone in his hand and said, “I’m a Manager.”

 It’s not my job to teach management styling.
 It is my job to help people manage personal communication in a more effective way.
-If, in a communication workshop with young professionals, you decide to entirely disengage from the people around you because you’re a manager, then frankly, you’re managing wrong.
+If, in a communication workshop with young professionals, you decide to entirely disengage from the people around you because you’re a MANAGER, then frankly, you’re managing wrong.

 Of course I have no idea of what was happening on his phone, what “fires” he may have been attempting to put out.
 That’s not the point.
 By focusing solely on his phone, the non-verbal conversation he was having with me and everyone else in the room was that we didn’t matter; that his device and whatever information he was receiving/sending was more important than we were.
 If he had been encountering some emergency, the appropriate communication behavior would have been to excuse himself as unobtrusively as possible and take care of business in the hall.
 Otherwise, put the damn phone away.